publishpress/PublishPress-Revisions/readme.txt

 == Changelog ==

+= 2.1.6-beta =
+* Compat : By default, prevent third party post query filtering on Revision Queue (to avoid non-display of Revisions)
+* Fixed : Revision approval, scheduling, publication, restore or deletion request could be skipped if url parameters passed in unexpected order

 = 2.1.5 - 11 Dec 2019 =
 * Compat : PressPermit Pro - Pending revision previews could be viewed by any user (including anonymous) if "Prevent Revisors from viewing others' revisions" disabled (since 2.1.4)
 * Fixed : Contributors had other users' uneditable, unreadable revisions listed in Revision Queue